Speech act: Illocutionary acts

 The concept of an illocutionary act is central to the concept of a speech act.
-Although there are several scholarly opinions regarding how to define 'illocutionary acts', there are some kinds of acts which are widely accepted as illocutionary.
+Although there are several scholarly opinions regarding how to define illocutionary acts, there are some kinds of acts that are widely accepted as illocutionary.
 Examples of these widely accepted acts are commands or promises.

-The first of these opinions is the one held by John L. Austin who coined the term "speech act" in his book How to Do Things with Words published posthumously in 1962.
-According to Austin's preliminary informal description, the idea of an "illocutionary act" can be captured by emphasizing that "by saying something, we do something", as when someone issues an order to someone to go by saying "Go!", or when a minister joins two people in marriage saying, "I now pronounce you husband and wife."
+The first of these opinions is the one held by John L. Austin who coined the term speech act in his book How to Do Things with Words published posthumously in 1962.
+According to Austin's preliminary informal description, the idea of an illocutionary act can be captured by emphasizing that "by saying something, we do something", as when someone issues an order to someone to go by saying "Go!", or when a minister joins two people in marriage saying, "I now pronounce you husband and wife."
 (Austin would eventually define the "illocutionary act" in a more exact manner.)

-John R. Searle gave an alternative to Austin's explanation of the illocutionary act saying, a "speech act" is often meant to refer to exactly the same thing as the term illocutionary act.
+John R. Searle gave an alternative to Austin's explanation of the illocutionary act, saying a speech act is often meant to refer to exactly the same thing as the term illocutionary act.
 Searle's work on speech acts is understood to further refine Austin's conception.
 However, some philosophers have pointed out a significant difference between the two conceptions: whereas Austin emphasized the conventional interpretation of speech acts, Searle emphasized a psychological interpretation (based on beliefs, intentions, etc.).

 Perlocutionary acts

 While illocutionary acts relate more to the speaker, perlocutionary acts are centered around the listener.
-Perlocutionary acts always have a 'perlocutionary effect' which is the effect a speech act has on a listener.
+Perlocutionary acts always have a perlocutionary effect, which is the effect a speech act has on a listener.
 This could affect the listener's thoughts, emotions or even their physical actions.
 An example of this could be if someone uttered the sentence "I'm hungry."
 The perlocutionary effect on the listener could be the effect of being persuaded by the utterance.
 For example, after hearing the utterance, the listener could be persuaded to make a sandwich for the speaker.